awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-get-started-api.md

 ------
 #### [ Custom Integration ]

 The following example uses the AWS SDK for Python \(Boto3\) to call `start_human_loop` in us\-west\-2\.
-Replace the red, italicized text with your resources\.
+Replace the italicized red text with your resources\.
 Include the [https://docs.aws.amazon.com/augmented-ai/2019-11-07/APIReference/API_HumanLoopDataAttributes.html](https://docs.aws.amazon.com/augmented-ai/2019-11-07/APIReference/API_HumanLoopDataAttributes.html) parameter if you are using the Amazon Mechanical Turk workforce\.
-For more information, see [start\_human\_loop](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sagemaker-a2i-runtime.html#AugmentedAIRuntime.Client.start_human_loop) documention in the AWS SDK for Python \(Boto\) API Reference\.
+For more information, see the [start\_human\_loop](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sagemaker-a2i-runtime.html#AugmentedAIRuntime.Client.start_human_loop) documention in the *AWS SDK for Python \(Boto\) API Reference*\.

 ```
    response = client.start_human_loop(
         HumanLoopName= "human-loop-name",
         FlowDefinitionArn= "arn:aws:sagemaker:us-west-2:111122223333:flow-definition/flow-definition-name",
         HumanLoopInput={"InputContent": inputContentJson},
-        DataAttributes={"ContentClassifiers": ["FreeOfPersonallyIdentifiableInformation"|"FreeOfAdultContent"]}
+        DataAttributes={"ContentClassifiers":["FreeOfPersonallyIdentifiableInformation"|"FreeOfAdultContent"]}
    )
 ```

-This example stores intput content in the variable *`inputContentJson`*\.
-Assume that the input content contains two elements: a text blurb and sentiment \(such as Positive, Negative, or Neutral\), and it is formatted as follows:
+This example stores input content in the variable *`inputContentJson`*\.
+Assume that the input content contains two elements: a text blurb and sentiment \(such as `Positive`, `Negative`, or `Neutral`\), and it is formatted as follows:

 ```
     inputContent = {